-3.2.10 Students who are released from/cancel The 2024-2025 On-Campus Housing Contract at the end of the fall semester must move out of their on-campus assignment by the designated closing time (indicated in Section 3.2: Duration of Contract and Dates of Occupancy) and are not entitled to a refund of any portion of the fall housing fees.
+St2dents who are released from/cancel The 2025-2026 On-Campus Housing Contract at the end of the fall semester must move out of their on-campus assignment by the designated closing time (indicated in Section 2.2: Duration ofContract and Dates of Occupancy) and are not entitled to a refund of any portion of the fall housing fees.

-3.2.11 When a student is removed from housing as a result of the community standards process the contract is terminated and no room or board fees will be refunded.
-If applicable, cancellation fees (Section 8.6 Cancellations) are determined after the results of the community standards process.
+What a student is removed from housing as a result of the community standards process the contract is terminated and no room or board fees will be refunded.
+If applicable, cancellation fees (Section 7.6 Cancellations) are determined after the results of the community standards process.
 Students who are removed from housing can reapply for on-campus housing after the end of the sanctioned removal period.
 Applying for housing at that time places the student on the waiting list.

-3.2.12 Students who reside at the Stamford campus for the fall semester and change to the Storrs campus for the spring semester are eligible for on-campus housing at Storrs.
-Students who reside at the Storrs campus for the fall semester or attend any regional campus and change to the Stamford campus for the spring semester can apply for on-campus housing and are eligible for residence per housing availability.
+St2deAts who reside at the Stamford or Hartford campus for the fall semester and change to the Storrs campus for the spring semester are eligible for on-campus housing at Storrs.
+Students who reside at the Storrs campus for the fall semester or attend any regional campus and change to the Stamford or Hartford campus for the spring semester can apply for on-campus housing and are eligible for residence per housing availability.

-4. UNIVERSITY RESPONSIBILITIES
+3. UNIVERSITY RESPONSIBILITIES

-4.1 The University will provide a room accommodation to The Resident for a period of one academic year or the portion of the academic year remaining when occupancy begins (limited to the subsequent fall and spring semesters) exclusive of the Winter Recess periodunless The Resident is assigned to a facility that remains open during this time or is approved to live on-campus during Winter Recess.
-Services provided by the University begin on the official check-in dates for the specific area and include access to the assigned building and room.

-4.2 In accordance with University policy, the University will provide staff that will help facilitate a living experience that complements the academic mission of the University.

-4.3 Exclusive of unanticipated weather events and building system failures that may disrupt service and subject to the availability of applicable resources, the University will provide adequate light, heat, electricity, hot water and telecommunication services (limited to video and internet connection) to residents.
-Student rooms shall be furnished.

-4.4 In the event of an unanticipated facilities issue (flood, power or utility outage), the University will provide a temporary assignment in a different residence hall to students impacted.
-Temporary spaces will provide adequate heat, electricity and furniture and may not be comparable to student's permanent assignment.
+- 3 The University will provide a room accommodation to The Resident for a period of one academic year or the portion of the academic year remaining when occupancy begins (limited to the subsequent fall and spring semesters) exclusive of the Winter Recess periodunless The Resident is assigned to a facility that remains open during this time or is approved to live on-campus during Winter Recess.
+Services provided by the University begin on the official check-in dates for the specific area and include access to the assigned building and room. - 3 In accordance with University policy, the University will provide staff that will help facilitate a living experience that complements the academic mission of the University. - 3 Exclusive of unanticipated weather events and building system failures that may disrupt service and subject to the availability of applicable resources, the University will provide adequate light, heat, electricity, hot water and telecommunication services (limited to video and internet connection) to residents.
+Student rooms shall be furnished. - 3 In the event of an unanticipated facilities issue (flood, power or utility outage), the University will provide a temporary assignment in a different residence hall to students impacted.
+Temporary spaces will provide heat, electricity and furniture and may not be comparable to student's permanent assignment.
 The University will provide timelines of temporary assignments and work to be performed to the students, as available.
+If The Resident has approved medical accommodations through CSD the University will make reasonable attempts to match those accommodations in the temporary assignment.
+Students will not be reimbursed or charged more for the difference in housing rates while in temporary housing.

-5. RESIDENT RESPONSIBILITIES
+4. RESIDENT RESPONSIBILITIES